-Parser generators like JavaCC [3] and ANTLR [2] have built in support for generating code for tree based traversals.
-JavaCC includes a tool JJTree that provides support for writing automatic visitor methods, and ANTLR provides similar functionality with tree parsers, but dispatching on the types of nodes is limited and typically must be done by the client in an adhoc mannar.
+Parser generators like JavaCC [3] and ANTLR [2] have built in support for generating code for tree-based traversals.
+JavaCC includes a tool JJTree that provides support for writing automatic visitor methods, and ANTLR provides similar functionality with tree parsers.
+Dispatching on the types of nodes is limited in these systems and typically must be done by the client code in an ad hoc manner.
+In contrast the design of DemeterF fully integrates traversal-based programming with function-object dispatch, though our support for parsing is (in general) limited to simple LL(k) grammars.
+Our support for DGP and parametrized structures at a high level allows programmers to focus on functionality, rather than the particulars of parsing and printing.
+There are features of JavaCC and ANTLR that correspond to some combination of data structures and parsing, but being specialized tools they provide much more flexible support for implementing customized parsers.